 Kenneth Berger has spent 10+ years leading tech products through the full product lifecycle.
 He was the first product manager at Slack, responsible for the core product through its growth from 100k to 1M+ daily users.

-He co-founded YesGraph (backed by Accel Partners, Founder Collective, NextView Ventures, and others) and built it from a nascent idea to a launched product in active usage by companies like Airbnb, Pinterest, and others.
-At Adobe, he helped build some of its first SaaS products, managed the $100M+ Dreamweaver business, and drove critical acquisitions including Typekit, Omniture, and Behance.
-He also work with the portfolios of several venture capital firms and accelerators (First Round Capital, Flybridge Capital Partners, Acceleprise) as a product management advisor/mentor.
+He co-founded YesGraph (backed by Accel Partners, Founder Collective, NextView Ventures, and others) and built it from a nascent idea to a launched product in active usage by companies like Airbnb and others.
+At Adobe, he helped build some of its first SaaS products, managed the $100M+ Dreamweaver business, and drove critical acquisitions including Typekit and Omniture.
+He also works with the portfolios of several venture capital firms and accelerators (First Round Capital, Flybridge Capital Partners, Acceleprise) as a product management advisor/mentor.

 He currently provides executive coaching to leaders at startups and other growing companies.
 In addition to his coaching work, Kenneth also offers consulting and advisory services for companies seeking to improve alignment and facilitate growth.